tdoug19/ENSE_452_Lab/Lab-1/Blinky.md

 - Save the project and generate all the setup code.
 - Look at the HAL documentation (20.2.4) to toggle this light and delay (6.1.3) for 1 second.
 Make use of the HAL_Delay function.
 - Make sure you check in your code and then push to your remote repository.
 Use appropriate commit messages.

+### Phase 2
+Now that you can control the light you will get rid of this blocking delay function and use timers.

+- Look at the Clock tree (2.1 - Figure 1 and Figure 2 of the STM32F103RB data sheet) and notice that the clock source for Timer 4 is the APB1 clock.
+- Open the *.ioc file that graphically allows you to configure the H/W for your board.
+- Under the Pinout and Configuration Tab open the Timers section for the Categories
+- Enable Timer 4 by selecting the Internal Clock.
+Notice that you can configure the parameters for the clock below in the Parameter Settings such as prescaler etc.
+- Now Open the Clock Configuration tab (Up above beside the Pinout & Configuration tab).
+Notice the clock speed for APB1.
+- Consult the HAL documentation to get the timer started and to read it's current value.
+HAL_TIM_Base_Start() and the macro HAL_TIM_GET_COUNTER().
+You need to pass in the handler for this timer which is given to you when you generate the code.
+- Based on this, set the pre-scaler to any desired number and get the light to blink every 1 second.

+### What To Submit
+On URCourses put the link to your git repository in the submission link.
+The TA will checkout the version (date) submitted at the deadline.